louzkk/Ghost-Optimizer/README.md

 2. Run **Ghost-Optimizer.exe** as **Administrator**.
    *(You may need to temporarily disable your antivirus to avoid false positives)*

 ## ❤️ Acknowledgements

 - Beta Tester: [@MysteryNich](https://github.com/MysteryNich)
 - https://github.com/MarcoRavich/Opendows

+## 🔧 Take It Even Further

+Want even more performance outside of Ghost-Optimizer?
+Here are some things you can do on the hardware side:

+- **Undervolt:** Lower CPU/GPU voltage to reduce temps, avoid throttling.
+(ThrottleStop, Ryzen Master or XTU)
+- **Overclock:** Push your CPU, GPU, or RAM clock for performance boost (Afterburner or Adrenalin)
+- **Keep Everything Updated:** Latest Windows, BIOS, and driver updates.
+- **Hardware Maintenance:** Clean dust, replace thermal paste, and improve airflow.

 ---